manticoresoftware/manticoresearch/manual/Functions/Searching_and_ranking_functions.md

 OPTION ranker=expr('1');
 ```

-Where `CUSTOM_RANK()` is a function implemented in an UDF.
+Where `CUSTOM_RANK()` is a function implemented in a UDF.
 It should declare a `SPH_UDF_FACTORS` structure (defined in sphinxudf.h), initialize this structure, unpack the factors into it before usage, and deinitialize it afterwards, as follows:

 ```sql
 SPH_UDF_FACTORS factors;